-Stress, the negative form of it, brings images to mind of frazzled, angry, tearful or simply burnt out men and women.
+Stress, the negative form of it, brings images to the mind of frazzled, angry, tearful or simply burnt out men and women.
 Sadly, most of us have experienced these symptoms from time to time.
-Which is why stress busting foods can really help you feel more in control.
+This is why stress-busting foods can really help you feel more in control.

 Whether you prefer the label ‘under pressure’ or ‘over worked’ it doesn’t matter as your body thinks it’s the same thing.
 The type of stress we are talking about can come from external factors such as our place of work, our finances, relationships amongst a whole host of other factors.
 This stress continues to be amplified by our thoughts in an almost self-conflicting cascading spiral.

-If these stressful events are short lived, then our bodies generally learn to bounce back.
+If these stressful events are short-lived, then our bodies generally learn to bounce back.
 However, when the cause continues for a few weeks to several months then we are under chronic stress.
-This type of chronic stress can deplete our body of nutrients and cause damage to our body, our hormones, our sleep and our overall wellbeing.
+This type of chronic stress can deplete our body of nutrients and cause damage to our body, our hormones, our sleep and our overall feelings of wellbeing.

 The good news is that there are plenty of simple lifestyle changes that we can make to help us to manage our stress levels even if sadly we can’t change the underlying cause of the stress straight away.
 Our diet, exercise, sleep and our thoughts can all be helpful to build up your body’s resilience.

 Here are 6 foods that can help us: